someguynamedjosh/nodespeak/design/language.md

 to make large numbers more readable.
 When the file is parsed, the number literal is parsed as if the underscores were never inserted.

 `true`, `false` are the two acceptable literals for boolean values.
-Other truthy or falsey values such as `1` and `0` can be used where a boolean is needed, but they will be cast to a boolean value beforehand.
-It is best to explicitly use `true` or `false`.

 Array literals can be specified using brackets: `[1, 2, 3]`.